SIGPLAN/SIGPLAN.github.io/Conferences/SPLASH.md

 chair serves an additional year on the committee past his or her term as chair to provide institutional memory.

-The constitution of the steering committee changes each year on October 31, with the SPLASH chair changing every two years and the SIGPLAN chair/vice chair changing every third year.
+The constitution of the steering committee changes each year upon conclusion of that year's conference.

 The current SPLASH steering committee is: